 Owner & Master Yoga Instructor

 I am Amy, a working mum in a busy world.
 I try to get things right, that’s my ideal, (I’m a virgo!) but it doesn’t always happen.
-More often than not I maintain a healthy balance with just the occasional chocolate/wine lapse.
+More often than not I maintain a healthy balance with just the occasional lapse.
 I keep a calm approach (most of the time!)
 My upbringing was holistic, my Dad ran a health store and my Mum is still an acupuncturist.
 I am one of six siblings, the house was always bustling.
 You would expect me to be a socialite growing up in such a large family but I’m not really.
-When I’m not teaching you will often see me walking across the fields with the boys James, Bodhi, Jesse and our Labrador Skye.
+When I’m not teaching you will often see me hanging out with the family – we all love everything and anything outdoors – from walking across the fields/coastal paths, long cycle rides or when possible swimming in the sea!

 The physical nature of yoga was the initial attraction for me – I still remember my first class – no strength, no form just a whole lot of enthusiasm.
 I left the class inspired; it was a feeling of coming home!

-Teaching came later off the back of an around the world sabbatical and a pretty hairy back injury in Australia (phew for travel insurance!).
+Teaching came later off the back of an around the world sabbatical and a pretty bad back injury in Australia.
 During my rehabilitation period I discovered Pilates and this is where my passion for the body was discovered.
 I had been practising yoga for years, eager to stretch into every move like some kind of contortionist yet my strength was poor.
-Pilates taught me a completely new approach to body awareness, it was gentler than my usual yoga practice but it changed the way I underwent just about every posture– I was fascinated and eager to learn more.
+Pilates taught me a completely new approach to body awareness, initially it was gentler than my usual yoga practice but it changed the way I underwent just about every posture– I was fascinated and eager to learn more.

 Since my teaching began in 2010 I have often trudged around cold village halls, dreaming of owning my own studio and being able to offer my clients a more quality venue.
 In July 2013, my husband James and I moved to the rural hamlet of Bascote, in Warwickshire.
 At the bottom of our cottage garden sat our very own abandoned and quaint barn – waiting for a new venture in life.
 After two years of careful planning, saving and sheer determination to make it work, the barn has been given a new lease of life and as of 2016, The Serenity Barn was born and my dream has become a reality.